elgrassa/Data-engineering-professional-certificate/README.md

 Rental vs. sales price comparisons
 Time-based trend monitoring

+## Dashboard
+Visit the live app at 👉 https://polish-flats-ps.streamlit.app Key Features:

+📈 4+ interactive charts showing rental and sales activity by city 🔍 Real-time filtering by city, price range, and transaction type 🔄 View switching: bar, line, and time-series visualizations 📁 CSV-based input for both local and cloud deployments 📌 Column pinning and sorting for detailed table inspection The dashboard supports data-driven decision-making for apartment prices across Poland

 ### How to Run Locally
-You’ve got two options to get started:
-Visit the live app at 👉 https://polish-flats-ps.streamlit.app Or, set it up on your own machine by: cloning the repo
+Set it up on your own machine/cloud services by: cloning the repo

 ```bash